-If some or all of the transactions undertaken by the Fund in respect of derivatives and securities in the Portfolio are reported on capital account but are subsequently determined to be on income account, the net income of the Fund for tax purposes and the taxable component of distributions to Unitholders could increase.
-Any such redetermination by the CRA may result in the Fund being liable for unremitted withholding taxes on prior distributions made to Unitholders who were not resident in Canada for the purposes of the Tax Act at the time of the distribution.
-Such potential liability may reduce the NAV of the Fund, NAV per Unit and/or the trading prices of the Class A Units.
+If some or all of the transactions undertaken by the Fund in respect of derivatives and securities in the Portfolio are reported on capital account but are subsequently determined to be on income account, the net income of the Fund for tax purposes and the taxable component of distributions to Class A and Class F Unitholders could increase.
+Any such redetermination by the CRA may result in the Fund being liable for unremitted withholding taxes on prior distributions made to Class A and Class F Unitholders who were not resident in Canada for the purposes of the Tax Act at the time of the distribution.
+Such potential liability may reduce the NAV of the Fund, NAV per Class A or Class F Unit and/or the trading prices of the Class A Units.